John B. Esnard

-John B. Esnard (1846 - June 2, 1931) was a Reconstruction era politician who served as a delegate at the 1868 Louisiana Constitutional Convention and in the in Louisiana House of Representatives 1868-1870.
+John B. Esnard (1846 – June 2, 1931) was an American politician.
+Born a slave, he served in the Louisiana House of Representatives from 1868 to 1870.

 Biography

-Esnard was born in 1846 to a slaveholder, in New Orleans and was of French descent.
+John B. Esnard was born in 1846, in New Orleans, to a slaveholder, and was of French descent.
 He was described as mulatto and when asked if he was a "colored man" he said "I cannot answer that; I do not know exactly whether I am or not".
 He served during the American Civil War in the Union Army.

 Esnard represented St. Mary Parish along with A. J. Demarest at the 1868 Louisiana Constitutional Convention.
-Along with P. B. S. Pinchback, O. C. Blandin and Auguste Donato Jr., he signed the new constitution but registered protest against Article 99 that they believed went against their Radical Republican views on universal suffrage.
+Along with P. B. S. Pinchback, O. C. Blandin and Auguste Donato Jr., he signed the new constitution but registered protest against Article 99, which they believed went against their Radical Republican support of universal suffrage.

-He and Demarest were then elected to represent St. Mary Parish in the Louisiana House of Representatives.
-Due to threats made he fled north but returned soon after to take his seat and he served from 1868 until 1870.
-He served on the Committee on Railways.
+Esnard and Demarest were then elected to represent St. Mary Parish in the Louisiana House of Representatives.
+Due to threats, made he fled north, but returned soon after to take his seat, serving from 1868 to 1870.
+During his tenure, he served on the Committee on Railways.
+One source erroneously claims that he represented the Iberia Parish in the Louisiana State Senate from 1870 until 1876.

-Esnard moved to Los Angeles 18 years before his death there on July 2, 1931 at his home aged 85.
-He was survived by his wife Florentine K. Esnard, four sons and three daughters and he was buried at Calvary Cemetery.
+Esnard was married to Florentine K. Esnard, and had four sons and three daughters.
+He moved to Los Angeles c.
+1913, dying there on July 2, 1931, aged 84 or 85.
+He was buried at Calvary Cemetery.